-Transcript Requests...
+Transcript Requests. . .

-The transcript is an official record of your academic history at South Hills School of Business & Technology.
-Official transcripts must be sent directly from South Hills School to the institution requesting them; those issued to the student are considered unofficial.
+The transcript is an official record of your academic history at SHSBT.
+Official transcripts must be sent directly from SHSBT to the institution requesting them; those issued to the student are considered unofficial.
 Each student may receive unofficial transcripts at no charge.
 A fee may be accessed to official transcript requests.